 They’re 100% handmade to order.
 This eliminates backstock waste and means you can order yours to fit custom dimensions.

 Every order on Etsy is powered by 100% renewable energy and shipped with Carbon Neutral shipping.

 About The Citizenry’s Non-Toxic Shower Curtains

-The Citizenry’s Ethical and Sustainability Practices
+The Citizenry’s Ethical & Sustainability Practices

-As global citizens committed to a better world, The Citizenry works with artisans abroad, supporting them with livelihood opportunities.
+A sustainable home decor brand committed to a better world, The Citizenry works with artisans abroad, supporting them with livelihood opportunities.

-About West Elm’s Linen Shower Curtains
+About West Elm’s BPA-Free Shower Curtains

-West Elm’s Ethical and Sustainability Practices
+West Elm’s Ethical & Sustainability Practices

 West Elm is a well-known name in the world of furniture and home goods.